TNTull/liftoff-assignments/P2-Project_Outline/README.md

 ### Features

-a. with user accounts (family members)
+1. with user accounts (family members)
-b. chart that shows connections
+2. chart that shows connections
-c. a note section that members can tell stories about the person
+3. a note section that members can tell stories about the person
-d. forum that members can ask questions that others can answer
+4. forum that members can ask questions that others can answer
-e. reminders of personal events (sort of like my idea below)
+5. reminders of personal events (sort of like my idea below)

 ### Technologies

-Java
+1. Java
-Spring Boot
+2. Spring Boot
-MySQL
+3. MySQL
-Thymeleaf templates
+4. Thymeleaf templates
-Bootstrap
+5. Bootstrap

 ### What I'll Have to Learn

 I will have to learn:
-1. login security,
+1. login security
-2. a better understanding of the technologies,
+2. a better understanding of the technologies
-3. how to develop a chat room for family members.
+3. how to develop a chat room for family members
-4. how to incorporate a note section and connect it to the person,
+4. how to incorporate a note section and connect it to the person
-5. how to create a monthly reminder feature (for personal events).
+5. how to create a monthly reminder feature (for personal events)

 ### Project Tracker